Aldous Harding – 'Warm Chris' review: strange, sublime and completely unique

 Aldous Harding’s voice – always prone in the past to a dramatic shift in tone – is more chameleonic than ever on her fourth record ‘Warm Chris’.
-The New Zealander with lay back in a mellow croon, then leap dramatically in an instant into a high-pitched squeal.
+The New Zealander will lay back in a mellow croon, then leap dramatically in an instant into a high-pitched squeal.
 At points, her accent itself seems to change – on ‘She’ll Be Coming Round The Mountain’ (which bears no relation to the traditional folk song), she employs a full-on Wild West twang.

 At the same time, the music behind her is fairly straightforward.
 ‘Warm Chris’ is a record defined by sparse and deliberate instrumentation, gentle piano and acoustic guitar.
 Drums are used sparingly, with the occasional simple flourish of organ, banjo or saxophone.
 It’s frequently beautiful, although on simple terms.
 The melodies are direct and straightforward.
 Although the music is gorgeously arranged, Harding’s voice is still placed front-and-centre, made all the more engaging by the tension between her acrobatic singing and her uncomplicated playing.